microsoft/dicom-server/docs/Quickstarts/dicom-cast.md

-# Deploy  Dicom-cast
+# Deploy  DICOMcast

-DICOMCast can be deployed as an Azure Container Instance using the provided [ARM Template](/converter/dicom-cast/samples/templates/default-azuredeploy.json).
+DICOMcast can be deployed as an Azure Container Instance using the provided [ARM Template](/converter/dicom-cast/samples/templates/default-azuredeploy.json).

 ## Prerequisites

-* A FHIR Server deployed
+* A deployed Azure API for FHIR endpoint or FHIR Server
-* A DICOM Server deployed
+* A deployed Medical Imaging Server for Azure

 ## Deployment

-The ARM template will deploy the following resources to the specified resource group
+The ARM template will deploy the following resources to the specified resource group:

 * Azure Container Instance
-    * Used to run the DICOMCast executable
+    * Used to run the DICOMcast executable
     * The image used is specified via the `image` parameter and defaults to the latest CI build
     * A managed identity is also configured
 * Application Insights